usmanasif/Subscription-Plan/README.md

 ## Custom Features
-Custom dialogs added to make user experience seemless
+Custom dialogs added to make user experience seemless.
+Error handling to handle exceptions in case of API failure. db.json file contains the JSON Data that is being fetched from mocki.io server.
+Refresh handlers to call the API.
+FontAwesome and Ionicons added to the subscriptions.
+Built in navigation service.
+No custom handlers required.